ZupIT/beagle-helpers/BeagleScaffold/backend/README.md

 ## Run locally

 - **Using Only Maven:**
-  - Just navigate to the backend directory starting from the project root (./BeagleScaffold/backend) and run the command `mvn clean spring-boot:run`
+  - Navigate to the backend directory starting from the project root (./BeagleScaffold/backend) and run the command `mvn clean spring-boot:run`
   - Ready!
 Your application will be up in a few seconds and available at http://localhost:8080/

 - **Using Intellij:**